 Photo by Kenneth Phang.

-She has a Bachelor of Arts/Bachelor of Laws (Honours) from the Australian National University, where she was Editor-in-Chief of Woroni.
-She is currently studying a Master of Arts in contemporary Australian young adult literature and creative writing at Monash University.
+She has a Bachelor of Arts/Bachelor of Laws (Honours) from the Australian National University, where she was Editor-in-Chief of Woroni, and a Master of Arts from Monash University.

 Upcoming events